 - promoting applications in other research areas (e.g. soil science, remote sensing, archeometry) through increased accessibility and ease-of-use of free-access geochemical databases.

 DIGIS is a multi-year project and you will see no immediate changes to the GEOROC database.
 While GEOROC 2.0 is being developed, the current GEOROC database will continue to be updated and curated by Bärbel Sarbas with help from the DIGIS team.
 We plan to release a beta version of GEOROC 2.0 for public testing in 2023.
-GEOROC 2.0 will replace the current database in early 2024.
+GEOROC 2.0 will replace the current database in 2024.

 from April 2021